zhenga8533/leak-duck/README.md

 This repository is configured to run the scraper automatically using GitHub Actions.

 - **Workflow file:** `.github/workflows/run_scrapers.yml`
-- **Trigger:** The workflow runs on a schedule (every hour at the top of the hour) and can also be triggered manually from the "Actions" tab in GitHub.
+- **Trigger:** The workflow runs on a schedule (every 12 hours) and can also be triggered manually from the "Actions" tab in GitHub.
 - **Process:**
   1. The action checks out the `main` branch to get the latest scraper code.
   2. It installs the Python dependencies.
-  3. It runs the `src/run.py` script, which generates the JSON files in the workspace root.
+  3. It runs the `src/run.py` script, which generates the JSON files.
   4. The action then checks out the `data` branch, adds the new JSON files, and commits them.
   5. Finally, it pushes the updated data files directly to the `data` branch.

-**Note:** For the GitHub Action to work, you must **manually create the `data` branch** in your repository first.
+**Note:** For the GitHub Action to work, you must **manually create the `data` branch** as a clean, orphan branch in your repository first.

 ---